pulumi/pulumi-tf-provider-boilerplate/README.md

 1. Click "Use this template".
 1. Set the following options:
-    * Owner: pulumi (or your GitHub organization/username)
+    * Owner: pulumi (third-party: your GitHub organization/username)
-    * Repository name: pulumi-foo (preface your provider with "pulumi" as standard practice)
+    * Repository name: pulumi-foo (third-party: preface your repo name with "pulumi" as standard practice)
     * Description: Pulumi provider for Foo
     * Repository type: Public
 1. Clone the generated repository.

 From the templated repository:

-1. Run the following command to update files to use the name of your provider:
+1. Run the following command to update files to use the name of your provider (third-party: use your GitHub organization/username):

     ```bash
     make prepare NAME=foo REPOSITORY=github.com/pulumi/pulumi-foo